bakhshipoor/USBDevices_WMI/README.md

-# USBDevices
-USB Devices Library
+# USB Devices Library
+Detect And Event All USB Changes

 This repository not finished and will completed.
 - Using System.Management Nuget package
+-
 - All data get from WMI in system management
 - Using Concurrent Collections (System.Collections.Concurrent) : ConcurrentBag, ConcurrentDictionary
+- Using << setupapi.dll >> for finding device parent and childs. so you cant use this library remotely such as WMI instructions.
 - .Net Core 8.0
 - Windows Desktop
 - List of USB Devices in pc